topicusonderwijs/vanilla-native-federation/README.md

 Check the full description of native-federation on [@softarc/native-federation](https://www.npmjs.com/package/@softarc/native-federation).
 This library is specifically made for applications that require a small library to (lazy) load micro frontends or webcomponents on HTML pages using native-federation (e.g. PHP, Ruby or Java applications) without the need for a JavaScript framework.

 This library is under [MIT License](./LICENSE.md) and is inspired on [@softarc/native-federation-runtime](https://www.npmjs.com/package/@softarc/native-federation-runtime).

-## More information:

 If you want to know more about Native federation, check out these sources:

 - [Talk by Manfred Steyer](https://www.youtube.com/watch?v=cofoI5_S3lE)
 - [The official native federation package](https://www.npmjs.com/package/@angular-architects/native-federation)
 - [Angular-architects blogpost](https://www.angulararchitects.io/blog/announcing-native-federation-1-0/)
 - [Some examples](https://github.com/manfredsteyer/native-federation-core-example)

+## Table of Contents

+1. Dependencies
+2. Usage
+3. Bundling your loader.js
+4. Examples
+    1. Communication through 'custom events'
+    2. Custom Logging
+    3. Generic loader.js
+5. Plugins
+    1. Custom storage (caching)
+    2. Micro frontend discovery

-## Dependencies:
+## 1 &nbsp; Dependencies:

 Right now the library is dependent on [es-module-shims](https://www.npmjs.com/package/es-module-shims) to resolve all dependency urls and for browser support.
 The shim can be added in the HTML page: